SYNFIX: Automatically Fixing Syntax Errors using Compiler Diagnostics: Methodology

 There are reasons for our choice of multi-label classification, rather than simply synthesizing the fixed output.
-Prior approaches~\cite{ahmed2021learning,gupta2017deepfix,santos2018syntax} used autoregressive\footnote{Autoregressive generation conditions the generation of each token on previously generated tokens, and is used machine-translation approaches.} code generation to synthesize repairs.
+Prior approaches~\cite{ahmed2021learning,gupta2017deepfix,santos2018syntax} used autoregressive\footnote{Autoregressive generation conditions the generation of each token on previously generated tokens, and is used in machine-translation approaches.} code generation to synthesize repairs.
 Given the sizeable vocabularies in code, many complex dependencies must be accounted for when generating code tokens conditional on previous tokens, the original input tokens, and the compiler error.
 We simplify the problem into a multi-label classification task here; all that is required is to identify the token positions(s) of the error, and the applicable edit commands.
 In the vast majority of cases, there is usually only a single change required per line).
 This allows the model to learn, and rapidly reduce training loss and perform well under test.
 In addition, the multi-labeling approach (rather than auto-regressive generation also allows us to handle repairs that require multiple fixes on the same line (example below, Fig~\ref{fig:multifix}).
 It's important to note that a single line can contain several token locations with errors, and distinct edit commands at each position.
-Limiting the size of the set of possible fixes to 154 will limit the ability to fix identifier names; this is handled by including fix commands that insert and change to $unk$ in the output vocabulary of LineFix; these fixes are handled by a component is called \unkfix, which is described in \S~\ref{sec:UnkFix}.
+Limiting the size of the set of possible fixes to 154 will limit the ability to fix identifier names; this is handled by including fix commands that insert and substitute to $unk$ in the output vocabulary of LineFix; these fixes are handled by a component is called \unkfix, which is described in \S~\ref{sec:UnkFix}.
+Note that dealing with multiple fixes on different lines is easily manageable.
+If there are multiple positions, all with the same fix (like Fig.~\ref{fig:multifix}), one can just perform that fix at all the positions.
+However, for multiple positions and multiple fixes one needs to try all combinations until the \javac accepts with no errors.
+We did not incorporate that to our code, because: \begin{enumerate} \item Trying all possible combinations will slow down the entire process. \item Two different errors in a line (even in a file) is very rare.
+In the Blackbox data repository, for example, the majority of files contain just a single syntactical error.